orestbida/iframemanager/README.md

 - `data-thumbnail` :    [String] path to custom thumbnail
 - `data-ratio` :        [String] custom aspect ratio ([Available values.](#available-data-ratio))[v1.1.0]
 - `data-autoscale` :    specify for **responsive iframe** (fill parent width + scale proportionally)
+- `data-widget` :       ignore the default aspect ratio; specify when implementing a custom widget with explicit width and height (twitter, facebook, instagram ...)[v1.2.0]

 ### How to set attributes on the `iframe` element
 You can set any attribute by using the following syntax: